 If you don’t already have a high interest savings account or checking account, call or visit your bank.
 Ask them to switch your current accounts to a high interest or performance account.

-2. You haven’t invested in high dividend stocks
+2. You haven’t invested in high dividend stocks to ensure financial freedom

 High dividend stocks will provide you a monthly or quarterly income for doing nothing more than holding that stock.

 Now, like mistake number one, this step will not make you oodles of cash instantly, but rather you will accumulate dividends over time.

 Before you start investing, do your research!
 Not every stock or fund will suit your financial strategy, your goals, or your values.
 Just don’t make any of these beginner investing mistakes!

 Our favorite way to invest in stocks is using Robinhood, which is completely free to use.
 And you’ll get a free stock when you sign up!

 For example, you can get up to 5% cash back on Amazon simply by clicking through to it via Ebates.
 Ebates further sweetens the deal by offering double or triple cash back on certain items and services.